roma2023/LeetCode/Arrays, Strings and Hashing/Easy/242-valid-anagram/README.md

 <p>&nbsp;</p>
 <p><strong>Follow up:</strong> What if the inputs contain Unicode characters?
 How would you adapt your solution to such a case?</p>

+## Solution Explanation

+The solution verifies whether two strings `s` and `t` are anagrams by counting the frequency of characters in each string.
+The algorithm uses a hash table (Python dictionary) to keep track of the frequency differences between `s` and `t`.
+Here’s the step-by-step approach:

+1. **Initial Length Check**: If the strings have different lengths, they're not anagrams.
+2. **Frequency Count**: Traverse both strings simultaneously.
+Increment the count for each character in `s` and decrement the count for each character in `t`.
+3. **Validation**: After processing both strings, check if all counts are zero.
+If any count is non-zero, the strings are not anagrams.

+### Complexity Analysis

+- **Time Complexity**: `O(n)`, where `n` is the length of the input strings.
+We iterate through both strings once and then validate the frequency table.
+- **Space Complexity**: `O(n)` because the hash table stores the frequency of up to `n` distinct characters.